-Kirk B. Burkley, Co-Managing Partner
+Kirk B. Burkley, Managing Partner

 - Admitted State jurisdictions: Pennsylvania and West Virginia

 - Board Certified, Business Bankruptcy Law and Creditors’ Rights Law, American Board of Certification

 - Named a Pennsylvania Super Lawyer by Philadelphia Magazine since 2013

 - Named by his peers as one of The Best Lawyers in America in the field of Bankruptcy each year since 2011.